bogdanmatara/service.kodilive.translator.ai/README.md

 Gemini En 2 Ro tranlation
-save srt to custom from kodi settings
+Set your srt download to custom from kodi settings & from addon setting (they meed to match)